intel/SVS-Extension-for-PostgreSQL/docs/dev/BGW_LAUNCHER.md

 - The database name.
 This is the primary key.
 The table is keyed by name, not by database OID, deliberately.
 Storing an OID would duplicate state that is always derivable from the name, would create an ongoing obligation to keep the two in sync, and would open an OID-reuse hazard in which dropping and recreating a database could silently bind a worker to the wrong database.
 The launcher resolves each name to a live OID on every scan, so a worker always binds to whatever database currently bears that name.
 - Whether the database is currently enabled.
 Disabling is a reversible pause, not a removal (see [Pause vs. Permanent Removal](#10-pause-vs-permanent-removal)).
-- A set of reserved per-database resource columns (graph memory, total memory, search thread count).
-These exist in the schema so the table's shape is stable, but nothing reads or enforces them yet; they are placeholders for a future resource-management phase.
-A `NULL` value means "use the cluster-wide default."
+- A set of per-database resource columns: `search_num_threads`, `search_threads_reserved`, `maintenance_num_threads`, `residency_memory`, and `search_work_mem`.
+These are actively read and enforced: the CPU-grant pass (below) feeds the thread columns into the launcher's grant calculator, and the memory columns are enforced via triggers.
+A `NULL` value means "use the cluster-wide default." `graph_memory_mb` is the one column in this group that is not yet read anywhere; it remains a placeholder for a future resource-management phase.

 Two triggers are attached to this table.
 They do different jobs and both fire on the same change: